 A good follow-up question to the previous, someone asked me this on Instagram and I thought it was a great thought!
 It’s a difficult question to answer and definitely depends on who you are and your personality.
 My short answer is: take as much responsibility as you can without hurting others or burning yourself out.

 The longer answer is that there are some ways we can influence others.
 We can put up signs where we work/live and encourage people to dispose of items properly.
 (I have dug around in the trash at my co-working studio and recycled it while people were watching.
 I’ve taken home recyclable materials at a party where they wouldn’t recycle them.)
 The other side of that is that people make their own individual choices and that’s something we can’t force them to change.
 Do what you can but influence softly and in ways that won’t cause you to lose your mind!

 Do compostable products like straws or bags really make a difference?

-The short depressing answer is: no. Biodegradable products are only useful if they are properly disposed of (basically, composted) which restaurants and homes almost never do.
+The short depressing answer is: no. (For a more nuanced look at the issue check out this post on how eco-friendly compostable products really are.)
+Biodegradable products are only useful if they are properly disposed of (basically, composted) which restaurants and homes almost never do.
 So these “biodegradable” products end up fossilizing in the landfill – they don’t get oxygen so they end up emitting methane, which is 20x more harmful than CO2.
 Plus, you have to think about the resources/manufacturing/transporting costs associated with those products.